 PETER GORRIE, ENGINE FITTER IN PERTH.

-Peter GORRIE was enumerated in the 1841 census as an Agricultural Labourer at an "Out-House" in North Kinkell, parish of Trinity Gask, aged 20+, and residing with two other Agr.
-Labr's (including Duncan STEWART, aged 25+, who may have been a relation).
+Peter GORRIE was enumerated in the 1841 census as an Agricultural Labourer at an "Out-House" in North Kinkell, parish of Trinity Gask, aged 20+, and residing with two other Agricultural Labourers (ione of whom was Duncan STEWART, aged 25+, who may have been a relation).

 Peter signed the January 1843 Declaration of Adherence to the Monzie Free Church; and was on the Communicant's Roll of Logie Free Church in May 1843.
 He subsequently moved to Perth, where he was a wire-worker, and later an engine fitter with the Railways, with a home in Glover Street, near the Perth General Railway Station.

-He was enumerated at Miss MOIR's Lodging House, 10 St John's Place, Middle Parish, Perth Burgh, in 1851, aged 27, Wire Worker, born Fowlis Wester.
+He was enumerated in the 1851 Census at Miss MOIR's Lodging House, 10 St John's Place, Middle Parish, Perth Burgh, aged 27, Wire Worker, born Fowlis Wester.

 He was directory listed as Wireworker, Newtown (of Perth), (1854-57), Engine Driver, New Town (1858-59), Engine Fitter at New Town (1860-69), at 18 New Town (1872), and at 18 Glover Street, new Town (1874).